-Failure Nets describe the failure linkages in a System.
-They bring Failures into a cause-effect relationship.
-Within the Failure Nets of APIS IQ-RM, Failures can have an unlimited number of causes and effects and/or consequences.
-We call Failures that only have Causes in a System Top-Level Failures.
-We call Failures that have only consequences, Bottom-Level Failures or elementary Failures.
-The Failure Nets of APIS IQ-RM describes how Top-Level Failures develop in steps from elementary failures (Fault Tree View) or which effects are caused by an elementary failure in a System (Event Tree View).
-The number of the steps between an elementary failure and a Top-Level failure is unlimited in APIS IQ-RM.
+Failure Nets describe the failure linkages in a system.
+They bring failures into a cause-effect relationship.
+Within the Failure Nets, failures can have an unlimited number of causes and effects and/or consequences.
+We call failures that only have causes in a system Top-Level Failures.
+We call failures that have only consequences, Bottom-Level Failures or elementary failures.
+The Failure Nets describe how Top-Level Failures develop in steps from elementary failures (Fault Tree View) or which effects are caused by an elementary failure in a system (Event

+Tree View).
+The number of steps between an elementary failure and a Top-Level failure is unlimited.